Build with BQL

 }

-// POST /definition/import { "kinds": { "User": { "dataFields": { "name": { "type": "TEXT" }, "email": { "type": "EMAIL", "unique": true } } } }, "relations": [{ "name": "Post", "dataFields": { "title": { "type": "TEXT" } }, "roles": { "author": { "playedBy": ["User"], "cardinality": "ONE" } } }] }
+// POST /definition/import { "schema": { "kinds": { "User": { "dataFields": { "name": { "valueType": "TEXT" }, "email": { "valueType": "EMAIL", "unique": true } }, "linkFields": { "posts": { "relation": "Post", "plays": "author" } } }, "Post": { "dataFields": { "title": { "valueType": "TEXT" } }, "roleFields": { "author": { "playedBy": ["User"], "cardinality": "ONE" } } } } } }

-// POST /definition/query: all kinds { "$type": "kind" } // Query a specific kind by $did { "$type": "kind", "$did": "K:abc123" } // Query fields of a kind { "$type": "field", "$kind": "User" }
+// POST /definition/query: all kinds { "$type": "kind" } // Query a specific kind by $did { "$type": "kind", "$did": "K:abc123" } // Query fields of a kind { "$type": "dataField", "$filter": { "ownerKind": "User" } }

-// Create a new kind { "$op": "create", "$type": "kind", "name": "Product", "fields": [ { "name": "title", "valueType": "Text" }, { "name": "price", "valueType": "Number" } ] } // Add a field to an existing kind { "$op": "create", "$type": "field", "$kind": "Product", "name": "stock", "valueType": "Number" }
+// Create a new kind with inline dataFields { "$op": "create", "$type": "kind", "name": "Product", "dataFields": { "title": { "valueType": "TEXT" }, "price": { "valueType": "INTEGER" } } } // Add a roleField to an existing kind { "$op": "create", "$type": "roleField", "ownerKind": "Order", "name": "customer", "playedBy": ["User"], "cardinality": "ONE" } // Add the reverse linkField on the player side { "$op": "create", "$type": "linkField", "ownerKind": "User", "name": "orders", "relation": "Order", "plays": "customer", "target": "relation" }

 Queries